Publishing books on Amazon is a great way to make passive income, but only if you know what I am about to share with you.

 - The competition isn’t so great that you can’t rank #1 in Amazon searches

-Like niche websites, your keywords will be your secret traffic source that keeps your book selling.
+Your keywords will be your secret traffic source that keeps your book selling.

 So, let’s discover some kindle keywords in order to base our book around.